 Meet OWL’s permanent residents.

-OWL’s primary goal is to rehabilitate and release sick, injured, and orphaned raptors.
-However, there are some rare cases where a bird suffers permanent injury which makes them unable to survive in the wild and they adjust well to human contact.
+OWL’s primary goal is to rehabilitate and release sick, injured, or orphaned raptors.
+However, there are some cases where a bird suffers a permanent injury which makes them unable to survive in the wild and they adjust well to human contact.
 These birds are given another chance to help their species by becoming educational ambassadors (helping to educate the public about raptors and environmental conservation) or by becoming foster parents to orphaned babies and companions to other raptors going through our facility.

 OWL would never be where it’s at today without the help of these special staff members.

 These birds reside at the front of OWL’s property and are viewable during tours and Onsite programs.
 All of these birds for a variety of reasons are non-releasable to the wild, but due to the fact they are kept in captivity with very little stress (regular food, no enemies, or competition for food), they can live double or triple their regular lifespan.
 These birds often contribute to OWL by helping to raise orphaned babies or sometimes simply by keeping company to newly arrived injured birds that are having trouble being in captivity during their treatment.

 Offsite Education Birds

 These birds accompany OWL Educators or volunteers to schools or offsite displays as ambassadors for their species and are the ones you will meet during educational programs and displays.
 While back in their homes at OWL on their days off, they are off limits to the public for viewing.
 To make sure their field trips are less stressful, they are all “gloved-trained” and have been acclimatized to groups of humans using falconry techniques.